Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 ## EDUCATION

-- **J.P.
-Morgan & Chase Co.
-Cybersecurity Job Simulation (Forage)**
-  *July 2024*
-  Performed tasks of an Information Security Analyst at J.P.
-Morgan & Chase Co., such as detecting fraudulent transactions in a large dataset of financial data, hardening Django web application with 2FA, developing a Machine Learning model to detect spam email and scripting a RBAC algorithm.

-- **Telstra Cybersecurity Virtual Internship Program **
-  *July 2024*
-  Responded to a security incident as a Cybersecurity Analyst for Telstra, by communicating with stakeholders, examining network logs for attack patterns that revealed a DDoS attack, coding a firewall rule to mitigate it, and performing digital forensics to document the incident and recommend prevention measures against future attacks.

-- **Mastercard Cybersecurity Virtual Internship Program**
-  *May 2024*
-  Analyzed phishing emails and developed a social awareness campaign on phishing as part of Mastercard's Security Awareness Team.

 - **M.A. in Philosophy (Pontificia Universidad Javeriana de Bogotá)**
   *January 2023 - April 2024*
   Mastered essential skills for cybersecurity such as critical thinking, analytical reasoning, and problem-solving, and demonstrated strong communication abilities, curiosity and attention to detail, through delivery of innovative award-winning thesis and graduating Summa Cum Laude with 4.9/5 GPA.